Here Kitty: Plot

 Meanwhile, Taub struggles with his finances and reconnects with an old high school friend at the clinic whose business successes present Taub with an entrepreneurial opportunity he had not previously considered.
 Taub decides to pursue this opportunity and tells House of his resignation.
 At first House refuses it, prompting Taub to ask why.
 House merely replies, "It avoids the whole thing where you panic, run back and grovel, and then I punish you and take you back."
 Taub leaves, and House calls after him to bring donuts when he comes back the next day.
 Preparing to invest all his money remaining after a previous financial crisis, Taub arrives for a meeting with his friend, only to be confronted by a sympathetic secretary 15 minutes later to say that the friend was arrested and was actually a con artist who only worked as a temp at the company.
 Shocked, he takes his money and leaves.
 Taub returns to the hospital with the box of doughnuts he was told to bring back when he returns as per House's prediction and sits resignedly at the table.
 Debbie the cat then appears on his table.
 In one of the dialogues House mimics a famous quote from Goldfinger: "No Mr. Bond, I expect you to die".

-During the diagnoses of Morgan, House ridicules Kutner about his superstitious nature, and tests him with classics such as the umbrella indoors and walking under a ladder.
+During the diagnoses of Morgan, House ridicules Kutner about his superstitious nature, and tests him with classics such as opening an umbrella indoors and walking under a ladder.
 House goes as far as to fake an illness.
 Towards the end of the episode, House sits down at his desk to build a toy car track similar to the one he was working on in the opening sequence, only to spring up upon realizing his chair is soaked with urine.
 House orders Kutner to pay for the dry cleaning and storms out, leading Thirteen to question why Kutner is still alive after a prank like that, and to marvel at the fact that he got the cat to urinate on the chair.
 As he walks out, Kutner replies, "Yeah.
 A cat."
 His ironic tone prompts Thirteen to realize that it was Kutner's own urine on House's chair much to Thirteen's own disgust.